 All you need is a stump to explore a tree’s rings with this dendrochronology project.

 Why do pine cones and other conifer tree cones open?
-Try this experiment and find out!
+Try this cool science experiment and find out!

 Got a pumpkin?
 Before you make a pie with it, try this super fun outdoor engineering experiment.